 - Avoid fermented vegetables with added preservatives.
 The same rule that applies to pretty much all pre-made food products is the same here: if you can’t read or recognise the ingredients, it’s probably best not to buy it.
 A lot of fermented vegetables have preservatives added to prolong the shelf-life, which likely means the health benefits are now little to none.
 Similar to the miso rule, head to the chilled aisle.
 All good, fresh krauts and kimchis need to be kept in the fridge, so just completely bypass the shelf-stable options and head for the good stuff (your gut will thank you).

-Kerry Hopkins is Head of Marketing for POLLEN + GRACE (www.pollenandgrace.com)
+Guest written by Kerry Hopkins – Head of Marketing for POLLEN + GRACE (www.pollenandgrace.com)